Tuesday, March 3, 2026

 For your sun, keep it away,

-The key to the gate, from me.
+The key to the gate, from my arms.

 But if you’re loved, right here in Basra